stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

-  The door of my bedroom was just opposite that of the living-room, with a hallway between; and I had noticed that by looking into my chiffonier glass I could see the larger mirror through the two doorways&mdash;which was exactly like glancing down an endless, though diminishing, corridor.
-On this Thursday morning I thought I saw a curious suggestion of motion down that normally empty corridor&mdash;but, as I have said, soon dismissed the notion.
+  The door of my bedroom was just opposite that of the living-room, with a hallway between; and I had noticed that by looking into my chiffonier glass I could see the larger mirror through the two doorways--which was exactly like glancing down an endless, though diminishing, corridor.
+On this Thursday morning I thought I saw a curious suggestion of motion down that normally empty corridor--but, as I have said, soon dismissed the notion.

-  When I reached the dining-room I found everyone complaining of the cold, and learned that the school&rsquo;s heating-plant was temporarily out of order.
+  When I reached the dining-room I found everyone complaining of the cold, and learned that the school's heating-plant was temporarily out of order.
 Being especially sensitive to low temperatures, I was myself an acute sufferer; and at once decided not to brave any freezing schoolroom that day.
-Accordingly I invited my class to come over to my living-room for an informal session around my grate-fire&mdash;a suggestion which the boys received enthusiastically.
+Accordingly I invited my class to come over to my living-room for an informal session around my grate-fire--a suggestion which the boys received enthusiastically.

   After the session one of the boys, Robert Grandison, asked if he might remain;
 since he had no appointment for the second morning period.
 I told him to stay, and welcome.